State capture: Russian involvement in SA state capture

 Allegations of state capture were also known to have increased as the relationship between South Africa and Russia grew, resulting in a partnership that increasingly impacted upon the decision-making process of the African state.
 Soon after President Zuma took office, Moscow attempted to make inroads into Africa, all the while capitalizing on a South African leader who had extensive Soviet Bloc connections.
 The transactional nature of the relationship began when Zuma pushed to be included in the BRIC grouping during the 2008 financial crisis, receiving important backing from the Kremlin which ultimately led to Zuma attending his first BRICS meeting in 2011.
 The Kremlin also worked to establish ties between the two states’ security services, with some suggesting that Zuma had sought to implement state surveillance capabilities with Russia's help.
 Finally, amid countrywide debate surrounding the future electrical need of South Africa, a joint press statement with the Russian state nuclear cooperation, Rosatom, announced an agreement to provide up to 8 nuclear reactors.
 In 2017, that agreement was struck down in court as unconstitutional.

+Iranian

+Since 2026 Iran war various reports have called out IRGC for amassing power.

+Madagascar

+In Madagascar, Mamy Ravatomanga—a businessman and close advisor of former President Andry Rajoelina—is accused of monopolizing certain sectors of the Malagasy economy, exerting significant influence over administrative appointments and decisions, harnessing public institutions to serve his own interests, and enjoying judicial impunity.